A shooter's body position and posture during a shot.

 24 Random Essential Billiards Terms

-The pocket chosen to house the selected ball in your called shot.
+The ball meant to be struck and sunk in your called shot.

 Nickname for the nine ball, usually only used when playing the game 9-Ball.

 A shot that only a novice or fool would take.
 Usually because it is a guaranteed scratch or other foul, or because it has a low percentage of being pocketed and is likely to leave the opponent in good position.

 In blackball, a situation where the player cannot see any of the balls she/he wants to hit due to obstruction by other balls or the knuckle of a pocket.
 The player must call "total snooker" to the referee, which allows a dispensation to the player from having to hit a cushion after contacting the object ball, which is otherwise a foul.

 1- Applying very powerful follow on the cue ball thereby causing the maximum amount of follow.